robertschmidt54/AdvancedUnixTutorial/README.md

 We will not be running this script in this course as alignment is a computationally intensive process.

 I am required by law to tell you:
-**Do not run intensive commands commands, or store things on the head node** Remember to use Slurm to run your commands on the cluster.
+**Do not run intensive commands, or store things on the head node** Remember to use Slurm to run your commands on the cluster.
 Try to avoid using the interactive nodes to run your scripts.
 Use the interactive nodes to trouble shoot and test.
 **Never run the command rm -rf /**